FreeRTOS/iot-reference-stm32u5/README.md

 #### Pre-requisites

 * AWS CLI
-* * The steps below uses AWS CLI commands to perform interactions with cloud,
+  * The steps below uses AWS CLI commands to perform interactions with cloud,
-* * AWS CLI can be installed using following link: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
+  * AWS CLI can be installed using this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-* * Run `aws configure` and set the access Key ID, secret Key and region for your AWS account
+  * Run `aws configure` and set the access Key ID, secret Key and region for your AWS account

 * If not created already, provision a new thing name and have the required certificates and policies attached to connect to AWS IoT broker.